Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 Step 3: Simultaneously replace churned clients at new premium pricing.

-Communication: Transparent and confident.
 “We’re restructuring to deliver premium service.
-New pricing is $6,500 monthly reflecting true market value.
-Existing clients: you can stay at legacy pricing ($2,500) for 6 months OR upgrade to premium tier with [additional benefits].”
+Our new pricing is 6,500 per month, which reflects true market value.
+Existing clients can either stay at legacy pricing of 2,500 for six months or upgrade now to the premium tier with [additional benefits].”

 Expected outcome: 30-40% churn if tiered approach.
 40-50% churn if full increase.